-To support claims that the Müller-Lyer illusion arises mostly or only in Western cultures, Segall et al. (1966) marshall an impressive dataset of nearly 2,000 participants from 16 diverse cultures.
-However, Segall et al. are not the only researchers to have conducted cross-cultural experiments on visual perception (in general), nor the Müller-Lyer illusion (in particular).
+To support claims that the Müller-Lyer illusion arises mostly or only in Western cultures, Segall et al. (1966) marshaled an impressive data set of nearly 2,000 participants from 16 diverse cultures.
+However, Segall et al. are not the only researchers to have conducted cross-cultural studies of visual perception (in general) nor the Müller-Lyer illusion (in particular).
 Most notably, Rivers and colleagues, working decades earlier, also compared different populations' responses to this illusion and often found patterns that oppose the Segall findings.
-In a series of studies near the turn of the 20th century (Rivers, 1905; Thurston & Rivers, 1903), these researchers assessed susceptibility to the Müller-Lyer illusion among four groups: (1) the Toda, a pastoralist group in southern India, who traditionally inhabited semi-circular, "half-barrel" houses (Magimairaj & Balamurugan, 2017), (2) the Aboriginal Meriam of Murray Island (Torres Strait Islanders), who traditionally hunted, fished, and gathered, and occupied distinctive beehive-shaped homes with thatched grass over bamboo poles (Fraser, 1960), (3) the agriculturalist/horticulturalist Urali and Sholaga people of India, described by Rivers as dwelling in the "jungle" (1905) in thatched huts, and (4) English participants living in industrialized cities.
+In a series of studies near the turn of the 20th century (Rivers, 1905; Thurston & Rivers, 1903), these researchers assessed susceptibility to the Müller-Lyer illusion among four groups: (a) the Toda, a pastoralist group in southern India who traditionally inhabited semicircular, "half-barrel" houses (Magimairaj & Balamurugan, 2017); (b) the Aboriginal Meriam of Murray Island (Torres Strait Islanders), who traditionally hunted, fished, and gathered, and occupied distinctive beehive-shaped homes with thatched grass over bamboo poles (Fraser, 1960); (c) the agriculturalist/horticulturalist Uráli and Sholaga people of India, described by Rivers (1905) as dwelling in the "jungle" in thatched huts; and (d) English participants living in industrialized cities.

-Though the earliest of these studies (Rivers et al., 1901) was largely consistent with Segall et al.'s later claims - with Murray Islanders showing a weaker illusion than the English - later studies with an improved instrument revealed an opposing pattern.
-Rivers (1905) found that, while the Toda participants showed a weaker effect than English participants, the jungle-dwelling Urali and Sholaga of tropical India showed the greatest effect of all, even considering the English.
-Notably, this work was conducted before the advent of statistical methods such as the t-test or ANOVA; indeed, the original publications report no formal statistical analyses at all.
-However, these reports do include a summary table of the data, which provide sufficient information to analyze with modern statistics.
-A one-way ANOVA suggests significant differences between the groups' mean responses to the task, F(5, 212) = 7.15, p < 0.001 (see Supplement), and Tukev HSD post-hoc tests illuminate these differences more precisely: The Murray Islanders using the first protocol differ from English populations using both protocols and from the Urali & Sholaga group using the second protocol; the Toda group using the second protocol differ from the English group using the first protocol and the Urali & Sholaga group using the second protocol.
-Of the fifteen possible comparisons, only five are significantly different, and of these, most involve comparisons between two different versions of the protocol.
-Importantly, one of the more reliable comparisons of the entire dataset is one that is seemingly inconsistent with the Cultural Byproduct hypothesis: the jungle-dwelling Uralis and Sholagas show a stronger Müller-Lyer illusion than the Todas of the same country.
+Though the earliest of these studies (Rivers et al., 1901) was largely consistent with Segall et al.'s later claims-with Murray Islanders showing a weaker illusion than the English-later studies with an improved instrument revealed an opposing pattern.
+Rivers (1905) found that, while the Toda participants showed a weaker effect than English participants, the jungle-dwelling Uráli and Sholagas of tropical India showed the greatest effect of all, even considering the English.
+Notably, this work was conducted before the advent of statistical methods such as the t-test or analysis of variance; indeed, the original publications report no formal statistical analyses at all.
+However, these reports include a summary table of the data, which provide sufficient information to analyze with modern statistics.
+A one-way analysis of variance suggests significant differences between the groups' mean responses to the task, F(5,212) = 7.15, p < .001 (see Supplemental Material), and Tukey post hoc tests illuminate these differences more precisely: The Murray Islanders using the first protocol differ from English populations using both protocols and from the Uráli and Sholaga group using the second protocol; the Toda group using the second protocol differ from the English group using the first protocol and the Uráli and Sholaga group using the second protocol.
+Of the 15 possible comparisons, only five are significantly different, and of these, most involve comparisons between two different versions of the protocol.
+Importantly, one of the more reliable comparisons of the entire data set is one that is seemingly inconsistent with the cultural byproduct hypothesis: The jungle-dwelling Urális and Sholagas show a stronger Müller-Lyer illusion than the Todas of the same country.

-More contemporaneously with Segall and colleagues, other researchers of the time documented additional results incompatible with Segall's reported patterns.
+More contemporaneously with Segall and colleagues, other researchers of the time documented additional results opposing Segall et al.'s reported patterns.
 Mixed or contradictory evidence was documented in comparisons among groups such as Aboriginal Australians (Gregor & McPherson, 1965), Lobi and Dagomba individuals in Ghana (Jahoda, 1966), Singaporeans (Richardson et al., 1972), urban and rural individuals in Canada (Jones, 1974), and among Bashi and Mbuti individuals in what is now the Democratic Republic of the Congo (Bonte, 1962).
-For instance, in an investigation of Müller-Lyer susceptibility between urban and rural Xhosa participants in South Africa (as well as white students), researchers again found patterns opposing the Segall findings: Rural Xhosa participants were more susceptible to the Müller-Lyer illusion than urban Xhosa participants, and did not differ from white South Africans.
-Smith concludes: "These results are contrary to those expected in terms of the Carpentered World type of explanation because the relative absence of carpentered artifacts in the environment of the [Rural Xhosa] group should have resulted in their being the least susceptible" (Smith, 1970, p.
-96).
+For instance, in an investigation of Müller-Lyer susceptibility between urban and rural Xhosa participants in South Africa (as well as white students), researchers again found patterns opposing the Segall findings: